Is the Middle East cloud market set for rapid growth?

 Decolonising cloud technology

-Unsurprisingly, the growth trend in the use of cloud computing has been consistently on the rise across the globe in recent years.
+Unsurprisingly, the growth trend in the use of cloud hosting and computing has been consistently on the rise across the globe in recent years.
 From increased efficiency and flexibility to significant cost savings and scalability, the benefits of embracing the cloud are undeniable.

 But in the age of rapid cloud technology development, it seems inapt that the Middle East-Africa (MEA) region is still somewhat behind when it comes to cloud adoption.